fallen-icarus/cardano-swaps/README.md

 The datum for the 2 ADA deposit is the inline currency symbol for the beacon token.
 This is necessary for the beacon vault to only allow redeeming deposits if the correct beacon token is burned.
 Burning beacons requires:

-1. Must withdraw exactly 2 ADA from the beacon vault address.
+1. Withdrawing exactly 2 ADA from the beacon vault address.
-2. Only one beacon token is burned in the transaction.
+2. Burning only one beacon token in the transaction.

 By hardcoding the beacon vault address into the beacon policy and requiring the beacon currency symbol to be used as the datum for the beacon vault, the beacon policy and beacon vault are inextricably linked together.

 ### Generalizing Beacon Tokens
-By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs), a completely unique beacon policy and beacon vault contract can be created.
+By simply adding an extra parameter to the `mkBeaconVault` function in the [source code](src/CardanoSwaps.hs#L447), a completely unique beacon policy and beacon vault contract pair can be created.
 This allows different DeFi applications to use their own beacon tokens.
 This extra parameter can be a simple string like "cardano-swaps".

+The beacon policy and vault pair used by Cardano-Swaps was created by using the string "cardano-swaps", seen [here](src/CardanoSwaps.hs#L524).

 ---
 ## Liquidity
-Liquidity on Cardano-Swaps is entirely due to properly incentivizing abritrage combined with being able to chain swaps together into one transaction.
+Liquidity on Cardano-Swaps is entirely due to combining properly incentivized abritrage with being able to chain swaps together into one transaction.

 ### The Contrived Example